myllynen/rhel-performance-guide/README.md

 ### Kernel VM IO Related Parameters

-tuned profiles set these up properly for most cases.
+Many of the tuned profiles set these up properly for most cases.
+As stated above, do *not* apply any of these tunables blindly!
+Also note that many of the values shown below are either RHEL or tuned defaults, not values that would work optimally everywhere!

 <pre>
 # <a href="https://www.kernel.org/doc/Documentation/sysctl/vm.txt">https://www.kernel.org/doc/Documentation/sysctl/vm.txt</a>